mrkeshi/cassandra-journey-10days/docs/en/day02-installation.md

-# Installing Apache Cassandra on Linux and Windows
+# Day 02 - Installing Apache Cassandra on Linux and Windows

 This guide provides complete step-by-step instructions to install Apache Cassandra on **Linux (Debian/Ubuntu and CentOS/RHEL)** and **Windows** using WSL or Docker.